denevell/Natch-Android/README.md

 ## Ice-box

 * See if I can tests gcm notifications
+* I should see error when I attempt to add a post when not logged in
 * I should be able to refresh the threads
 * I should be able to refresh the posts
 * I should see empty screen on no threads